Transition from single cac-files.php file server to site-specific .htaccess directives

-#8 Updated by Boone Gorges about 2 months ago
+#8 Updated by Boone Gorges over 4 years ago

 After getting a report similar to #7985 this morning (#8602), I spent some time trying to understand our options a bit better.
 A full migration will be more complicated than I thought (we'd be inverting the default behavior of WordPress in a number of ways, with several layers of legacy content to deal with), but a partial mitigation of the problem is actually quite a bit easier.